INESCTEC/predico-collabforecast/documentation/docs/introduction.md

 !!! info "Registration"

     Forecasters apply to participate by sending an email to [predico@elia.be](mailto:predico@elia.be).
-    **Upon acceptance by Elia Group**, they receive a registration link to complete their registration.
+    **Upon acceptance by Elia**, they receive a registration link to complete their registration.

 [//]: # (<div class="custom-callout" markdown="1">)

 [//]: # ()
 [//]: # (Forecasters apply to participate by sending an email to <a href="mailto:predico@elia.be">predico@elia.be</a>.  )

-[//]: # (Upon acceptance by Elia Group, they receive a registration link to complete their registration.)
+[//]: # (Upon acceptance by Elia, they receive a registration link to complete their registration.)

 [//]: # ()
 [//]: # (</div>)